|Ilokano Poetics and the Petty Political Calisthenics of Ilokano Writers|

-Let us mark this day: today inaugurates another one of those petty calisthenics of Ilokano writers, some of whom are not truly creative except when they devise ways to decapitate other people, rise on the shoulders of those whom they have beheaded, and there, there, span the horizon for their calculated self-advertisement and self-promotion in the effort to win the approval of the adoring Ilokano publics, writers and pretenders and those who only use the name to advance their own personal causes.
+Let us mark this day: today inaugurates another one of those petty calisthenics of Ilokano writers, some of whom are not truly creative except when they devise ways to decapitate other people, rise on the shoulders of those whom they have beheaded, and there, span the horizon for their calculated self-advertisement and self-promotion in the effort to win the approval of the adoring Ilokano public, writers and pretenders and those who only use the name to advance their own personal causes.

 Ilokano creative writing today is a bundle of contradictions.

-There is so much hope--and this hope is largely from the young, those who were not stained with the vestiges of cooptation and collaboration in regimes that were beholden to the illusory ideas of greatness of the Ilokano race and, thus, the Filipino people.
+There is so much hope -- and this hope is largely from the young, those who were not stained with the vestiges of cooptation and collaboration in regimes that were beholden to the illusory ideas of greatness of the Ilokano race and, thus, the Filipino people.

 And yet there is so much despair as well.

-This despair is largely contributed by those people who can afford to wash our dirty linen before the public because, well, they (a) are moneyed, and they have the proofs to show and display before writers, the authentic ones, who keep on writing because they believe that they have something good to say, and (b) have the awards to nail on their house walls so people would not forget that, hey, they have gotten the ultimate recognition from the award-giving bodies who are their friends.
+This despair is largely contributed by those people who can afford to wash our dirty linen before the public because, well, they (a) are moneyed, and they have the proofs to show and display before writers, the authentic ones, who keep on writing because they believe that they have something good to say, and (b) have the awards to nail on their house walls so people would not forget that, hey, they have gotten the ultimate recognition from their award-giving bodies who are their friends.

 Between these two groups of Ilokano writers, I give my full trust to the young.